Have you noticed that one of your baby’s toes appears red or swollen near the toenail? Is this a sign of infection or

 After a few days, you’ll likely see an improvement.
 However, if it doesn’t start getting better or seems to be getting worse, consult your pediatrician.

 How to Prevent Ingrown Toenails

 As easy as ingrown toenails are to treat, they’re even easier to prevent.
 Here are a few steps you can follow to avoid baby ingrown toenails:

 - Use a nail clipper: Although they’re fine for fingernails, ditch the scissors and opt for the clipper for toenails.
 Scissors often cut nails in a curved or rounded shape, whereas clippers cut them straight across.
 The best time to do this is when your baby is sleeping.

 - Don’t cut too short: On the other hand, avoid cutting the toenails too close to the skin.
 If they’re still short from a previous trim, leave them a few more days.

 - Use loose-fitting shoes and socks: When your little one can’t walk or crawl barefoot, or if the weather is too cold for it, opt for loose footwear.
 Tight socks and shoes can compress the toes, which could push the nails into the skin.
-For at-home time, it’s best to leave them natural and let those little toes breathe as much as possible.
+While at home, it’s best to leave them natural and let those little toes breathe as much as possible.

 When Should I Contact the Pediatrician?

-You should always contact your pediatrician if the toenail doesn’t improve within a couple of days with home remedies.
+You should always contact your pediatrician if the toenail doesn’t improve within a couple of days.

 Another reason to take your baby to the doctor is if you see signs of infection.
 If you notice pain, redness increasing and even forming streaks on the toe, or blisters beginning to form, you know it’s time to see the expert.

 Your baby’s pediatrician will begin by examining the area and may prescribe either oral or topical antibiotics if the area is actually infected.